LexiFi/csml/README.md

 High-level overview
 -------------------

-CSML is based on a DSL to declare bi-directional bindings between OCaml and .NET.
-In this DSL, one can specify both "pseudo-OCaml signatures" where each member is connected to a .NET component and "pseudo-C# signatures" where each member is connected to an OCaml component.
+CSML is based on an [Interface Definition Language](IDL.md) to declare bi-directional bindings between OCaml and .NET.
+Scripts in this IDL specify both "pseudo-OCaml signatures" where each member is connected to a .NET component and "pseudo-C# signatures" where each member is connected to an OCaml component.
 This means that the user is in charge of organizing the bindings as he/she sees fit.
 In particular, it is possible to choose custom names for imported components and to organize them into classes or namespaces in .NET and classes or modules in OCaml.

 See the CSML spec for the ["getting started"](examples/getting_started/getting_started.csml) or ["winforms"](examples/winforms/winforms.csml) examples.

-From such scripts, CSML generates C# and OCaml code to be compiled and linked separately.
-This code expose components from one runtime to the other one (technically, this goes to the low-level FFI that both system provide with C).
-The main program is always in .NET and initialize the OCaml engine explicitly before calling OCaml components (which can then call back into .NET).
+From such scripts, the [CSML compiler](USAGE.md) generates C# and OCaml code to be compiled and linked separately.
+This code exposes components from one runtime to the other one (technically, this goes to the low-level FFI that both system provide with C).
+The main program is always in .NET and initializes the OCaml engine explicitly before calling OCaml components (which can then call back into .NET).

 CSML takes care of all the *low-level details* of the bindings.
 In particular it takes care of making sure the two runtime systems work